 G.B – You complained about this also for the psychoanalysis.
 For this reason, you introduced the matheme notation.

-J.L. – The beauty of mathematics is its objectivity and I hope that also the most important philosophical concepts regarding AI will be one day formalized.
+J.L. – The beauty of mathematics is its objectivity, and I hope that the most important philosophical concepts regarding AI will one day be formalized.

 G.B – I think it’s easier to formalize an algorithm.

-J.L. – Of course it is.
-But an algorithm for the subconscious must be interpreted in a completely different way and sometimes it can also be impossible!
-That’s why I keep on saying that the best arena for artificial intelligence is a linguistic world.
+J.L. – Of course, it is.
+But an algorithm for the subconscious must be interpreted entirely differently; sometimes, it can be impossible!
+That’s why I keep saying that the best arena for artificial intelligence is a linguistic world.
 I want to finish with a quote from one my seminars: “Love is giving something you don’t have to someone who doesn’t want it“.
-I’m still waiting for a rational artificial agent which struggles to give something it doesn’t have to another agent which refuses it!
+I’m still waiting for a rational artificial agent that struggles to give something it doesn’t have to another agent that refuses it!
 Can reinforcement learning explain it?

 G.B – Just silence